robocorp/template-assistant/README.md

-# Template: Simple Assistant Robot
+# Template: Robot Framework - Assistant (attended automation)

 The template leverages the RPA.Assistant package to provide the UI functionality.
 The template shows the different components available in the new library and the basic structure to help you get going.